Population Density and Metro Area

-The city proper has a population density of 2,653 people per square mile (984/square kilometer).
 The Fort Collins-Loveland Metropolitan Statistical Area (MSA) has a population estimated at 310,500.
-The Front Range Urban Corridor -- an area stretching from Pueblo, Colorado and north to Cheyenne, Wyoming -- includes the Denver-Aurora-Lakewood MSA, the Colorado Springs MSA, the Fort Collins MSA, the Pueblo MSA, the Greeley MSA, the Canon City CSA, and the Cheyenne MSA.
+The Front Range Urban Corridor -- an area stretching from Pueblo, Colorado, and north to Cheyenne, Wyoming -- includes the Denver-Aurora-Lakewood MSA, the Colorado Springs MSA, the Fort Collins MSA, the Pueblo MSA, the Greeley MSA, the Canon City CSA, and the Cheyenne MSA.
 This corridor has a population of 4.49 million.

 Fort Collins is the 4th largest city in Colorado behind Denver, Colorado Springs, and Aurora.
 This college city has been named as one of the top 10 places to live several times.
 In 2006, the city was ranked as the best place to live by Money magazine for its excellent school districts, high-tech job market, low crime rates, and outdoor life.
 It was also called "America's Safest Driving City" by Allstate Insurance as Fort Collins drivers go 14 years between collisions on average.
 It's also known as one of the cities that inspired the design of Disney's Main Street, USA entrances to its theme parks.

-The city also has a large beer culture with many microbreweries like Funkwerks, the Odell Brewing Company, the New Belgium Brewing Company, and the Fort Collins Brewery.
+The city also has an extensive beer culture with many microbreweries like Funkwerks, the Odell Brewing Company, the New Belgium Brewing Company, and the Fort Collins Brewery.

 Fort Collins Population Growth